Transform any location on Earth into a playable Minecraft world. Free, open source, and easy to use.

 Yes!
 Arnis is completely free and open source, licensed under the Apache 2.0 License.
 There is a paid online generation service if you want to generate worlds on mobile devices.
 Since I work on this in my free time, donations are greatly appreciated to support ongoing development.

-There is no hard limit built into Arnis, but practically the size depends on your computer's available memory and the density of map data in the area.
-Small towns and neighborhoods work great.
-Larger areas like entire cities are possible but require more RAM and take longer.
-If the area is too large and Arnis crashes, try selecting a smaller region.
+There is no hard limit, but practically the size depends on your computer's available memory and the density of map data in the area.
+Small towns and neighborhoods work great and typically take a few seconds.
+Larger areas like city centers are possible but require more RAM and may take several minutes.
+Factors like building density, terrain detail, and options like interior generation also affect the time.
+If an area is too large, try selecting a smaller region.

 Arnis uses OpenStreetMap (OSM) for building footprints, roads, land use, and other map features, fetched via the Overpass API.
 Elevation and terrain data comes from open topographic datasets from AWS Terrain Tiles.
 Since it relies on community-contributed OSM data, coverage and detail vary by region — well-mapped cities will produce the most detailed worlds.